Availity/availity-ekko/docs/readme/partials/proxy.md

                     to: ""
                 }
             },
-            {   // you can define multiple context's for a proxy server
+            {
-                context: "/api2",
+                context: "/api2", // you can define multiple context's for a proxied server
                 rewrite: {
                     from: "^/api2",
                     to: "/v1"